 Our Numbers

-- Food Insecurity has increased 50%+ since 2020.
-We now estimate at least 1 in 4 county residents is experiencing or at-risk of hunger.
+- We currently estimate 1 in 4 county residents is experiencing food insecurity.

 Our Logo